12 and Holding: Plot

 Jacob's mother gets furious when she finds out Jeff and Kenny are being put in juvenile hall for only one year, while Jacob's father views Rudy's death as an accident.
 Jacob spends the next few months visiting Jeff and Kenny, and threatens them, until eventually Jeff commits suicide.
 Jacob sees Kenny grieving, so Jacob forgives and befriends Kenny; soon learning Kenny has an early release and is illegally moving to New Mexico.
 Meanwhile, Leonard's father decides to take Leonard's sisters to Florida for an annual trip instead of Leonard (who would usually go).
 Leonard decides to force his mother to lose weight by trapping her in the cellar.
 They both end up in the hospital after a gas leak in their home.
 Next, Jacob and Kenny agree that Jacob can go with him to New Mexico.
 Malee visits Gus and removes her clothes in an attempt to seduce him.
 Instead, Gus calls Malee's mother to come and pick her up.
 The next day, Gus explains to therapist Carla about the last fire he ever fought (which involved killing an injured little girl, upon the girl's request), claiming that Malee wanted him to take her pain away, as he was aware of her growing crush on him.

 Meanwhile, Jacob's mother tells him that Keith Gardner wasn't adopted to replace Rudy, and that she wants Kenny dead, which reminds Jacob of his planned revenge.
 The night of escape for Jacob finally comes and he meets up with Kenny.
 Jacob insists on going through a construction site which he says is a secret route.
-Once there, Jacob points Gus's gun at Kenny, and tells him "you killed him" before shooting him dead.
-Jacob buries the body and leaves.
+Once there, Jacob points Gus's gun at Kenny and tells him "you killed him", then shoots him dead.
+After burying the body, Jacob leaves.
 He returns in the daytime, and sees Gus spreading cement above Kenny's grave, knowing the evidence is gone.

-Malee begins visiting her estranged father and Leonard's family finally starts eating healthily.
+Malee begins visiting her estranged father, and Leonard's family finally starts eating healthily.
 Jacob returns home without telling anyone what he did.